Cheltenham Festival 2021 Betting

 If you head over to the racecard pages on this site, you will find the best prices showing for each horse.
 If you visit the Timeform horse racing site once the Cheltenham entries have been made, there are Oddschecker style odds comparison tables for all 28 Cheltenham races, meaning you can compare latest bookmaker prices from the top online operators and make sure you get the best price before placing your bet.
 Get the Latest Horse Racing Odds now.

-The opening race of the 2019 Cheltenham Festival, the Supreme Novices’ Hurdle, is a fan favourite for many Cheltenham patrons and is also often a good place to start utilising free bets at the Cheltenham Festival.
+The opening race of the 2020 Cheltenham Festival, the Supreme Novices’ Hurdle, is a fan favourite for many Cheltenham patrons and is also often a good place to start utilising free bets at the Cheltenham Festival.
 Some of the Cheltenham betting offers allow enhanced odds on certain horses, often favourites, allowing the customer to win big on a short-priced horse without a big outlay.
-Jockey Ruby Walsh and trainer Willie Mullins have an excellent record in the Supreme Novices’ Hurdle, having won it with the likes of Champagne Fever, Vautour and Douvan in recent seasons, and Cheltenham free bets and offers can often centre around their runners in the race.
+Jockey Ruby Walsh and trainer Willie Mullins have an excellent record in the Supreme Novices’ Hurdle, having won it with the likes of Champagne Fever, Vautour, Douvan and Klassical Dream in recent seasons, and Cheltenham free bets and offers can often centre around their runners in the race.